 Line a baking pan or ovenproof glass/ceramic dish with parchment paper or aluminum foil.
 Pat the fish fillets dry with paper towels and arrange them on the prepared baking pan.
-Drizzle 1 tablespoon of the lemon juice all over the fish.
+Drizzle one-third of the lemon juice all over the fish.
 Cover with plastic wrap and let rest at room temperature for 30 minutes.

 Preheat the oven to 450°F (230°C).
 In a mini food processor or blender, combine the oregano and parsley leaves, remaining lemon juice, garlic, Dijon mustard, red pepper flakes, and 1/4 teaspoon salt.
 Pulse for 1 minute.
 Add half of the butter and process until completely smooth.
 With the machine on, add all but 1 tablespoon of the olive oil in a thin, constant stream until fully incorporated.
 Season the sauce with salt and pepper and set aside in a small serving bowl.

 Prepare another baking pan lined with parchment paper or aluminum foil.
 Place the zucchini sticks on the pan, add the remaining olive oil and the salt and pepper, then toss to combine.
 Spread the zucchini out in a single layer on the pan.
 Roast for 10 to 12 minutes, until the zucchini begins to brown and get tender, flipping once or twice during cooking.
 Remove from the oven and reduce the temperature to 400°F (200°C).